 How to contend with the high cost of city living

 Many sirens lure people to a big city.
-Maybe you’re eyeing an exciting job opportunity, or closing the gap on a long-distance relationship.
+Maybe you’re joining a wave of young people flocking to New York as the pandemic wanes, or eyeing an exciting job opportunity, or closing the gap on a long-distance relationship.
 Perhaps you dream of seeing your name in lights—or, not to get all Springsteen on you, you’re just craving a personal reinvention after growing up in a small town where everyone knows your name (and history).

 There is, however, one inevitable downside to living out your metropolitan dreams: Life will likely become more expensive.
 Going in with your eyes open—and with a solid financial plan—is key to achieving escape velocity from Smalltown, USA (and avoiding the dreaded “move back home” ending).
 Here are some added costs to keep in mind—and some tips on how to keep them under control—to prepare you for your new big city financial life.